common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/cy.md

 <!-- {{WRITING_SYSTEM_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->
-Welsh employs a Latin alphabet of 28 letters, including eight digraphs (ch, dd, ff, ng, ll, ph, rh, th) treated as single letters for alphabetization, and treats "w" and "y" as vowels.
+Welsh employs a Latin alphabet of 29 letters, including eight digraphs (ch, dd, ff, ng, ll, ph, rh, th) treated as single letters for alphabetization, and treats "w" and "y" as vowels.
 The orthography is largely phonetic with predictable sound-letter correspondences.
 Loanwords, especially from English, are occasionally adapted to Welsh spelling conventions.

 #### Symbol table
 <!-- {{ALPHABET_TABLE}} -->
 <!-- @ OPTIONAL @ -->
 <!-- If the writing system is alphabetic, you can include the valid alphabet here -->
-The 28 letters used for alphabetization in Welsh are:
+The 29 letters used for alphabetization in Welsh are:

-a, b, c, ch, d, dd, e, f, ff, g, ng, h, i, l, ll, m, n, o, p, ph, r, rh, s, t, th, u, w, y
+a, b, c, ch, d, dd, e, f, ff, g, ng, h, i, j, l, ll, m, n, o, p, ph, r, rh, s, t, th, u, w, y

+The letter j is borrowed from English to represent the borrowed /dʒ/ consonant phoneme.

 Welsh also uses diacritical marks on vowels (considered variants of their base letters, not separate letters for alphabetization):